 The C:N ratio controls PAN release.
-As microbes decompose cover crop residues, a portion of cover crop carbon is lost from the soil as CO2.
+As microbes decompose cover crop residue, a portion of cover crop carbon is lost from the soil as CO2.
 During the decomposition process the remaining cover crop carbon is transformed to soil organic matter with a C:N ratio of approximately 12:1.
-Most of this decomposition occurs in the first 4 to 6 weeks of termination.
-Nitrogen percentage in a cover crop is strongly related to PAN release following cover crop incorporation.
+Most of this decomposition occurs in the first 4 to 6 weeks after termination.
+PAN release following termination is strongly correlated to the nitrogen percentage of a cover crop.
 For legumes that are high in N, about half of cover crop N is released as PAN because the cover crop has more N than needed to "build" soil organic matter.
-For non-legumes, such as cereal rye, the release of PAN is small, because most of the cover crop N goes into soil organic matter.
-When cereal crops reach the heading stage, PAN is immobilized (made negative) by decomposition because more N is required to build soil organic matter than is present in the cereal crop.
+For non-legumes, such as cereals, the release of PAN is small, because most of the cover crop N is used by microbes.
+When cereal crops reach the heading stage, PAN is immobilized (made negative) during decomposition because more N is required to build soil organic matter than is present in the cereal crop.
 The PAN of cereals is positive in early vegetative growth but is near zero or negative at flowering.
-Brassicas however can provide PAN when at flowering growth stage.
+Brassicas, however, can provide PAN when at flowering growth stage.